akhealth/DevSecOpsMvp/Communication.md

 At this point, the 18F technical resource proceeded with the testing.
 The first attempt did not succeed.
 So, the 18F technical resource began troubleshooting.

 #### Stopping Work: Security Office Determination of Unknown Risks
 Before 18F could complete troubleshooting the failed test, the DSO heard something (_follow-up: what did they hear?
-Something in the weekly DevOps Show and Tell on 6/14?_) that made them worried we were doing something very risky to production ARIES.
+Something in the weekly DevSecOps Show and Tell on 6/14?_) that made them worried we were doing something very risky to production ARIES.
 Around 6/15/2017, the DSO contacted Chris Jones at OIT and suggested that the server should be shutdown due to unacceptable security risks.
 Based on the report from the DHSS DSO, OIT heard a request that the server be shutdown and complied, which terminated the testing and troubleshooting 18F was performing.

 #### Assessing Risk: Meetings and a "Security Plan"
 At this point, meetings and discussions ensued to understand what we were "really doing" and what the risks were.
 Development tried to comply with the request by articulating the big picture of the full prototype testing objectives, i.e., all objectives including those beyond Trello #136.
 Development also tried to clarify that, while less than ideal, we did not need to do everything at once.
 I.e., If it would reduce risk to an acceptable level, we could test the Azure PaaS App Service to HSSARIESSQ-EXT and then disconnect that link completely before testing the data access to ARIES Test.